shanesatoson/evcojs/README.md

 - `registerStateRebuilder(type: string, context: string, rebuilder: Function)`: Registers a function that updates the state based on an event type within the given context.
 - `registerEventhandler(type: string, handler: Function)`: Registers a handler that is executed in response to an event type (e.g., for saving).
 This handler is context-agnostic.
 - `registerStateLoadingFunction(context: string, loader: Function)`: Registers the function that loads historical events for a specific context.
+- `registerUpcaster(type: string, context: string, upcaster: Function)`: Registers a handler that upcasts events of the given type in the given context to the latest version before they are processed.
+The upcaster is called with the event and must return the upcasted event.

 ### Execution Functions